Orekaria/motorhome_step/README.md

 - Use an Arduino Pro Micro
 - Use an Arduino Nano 33 IoT
 - Use an ESP32 based board
+- Use a MOSFET to power off the motion detector instead of an Arduino GPIO

 ## Breadboard prototype
 ![Schematic](images/breadboard_view1.jpg)